-|Location of injury||Compensation (With Uplift)||Injury Comments|
+|Location of injury||Compensation Guideline||Injury Comments|

 In addition to general damages, successful claimants are also awarded special damages.
 These are reimbursement for any expenses the client has experienced because of their injuries.
 These can include the following:

-- Medical expenses: This can include reimbursement for medicines, surgery, physiotherapy or any other type of medical treatment.
+- Medical expenses.
+This can include reimbursement for medicines, surgery, physiotherapy or any other type of medical treatment.

-- Travel expenses: You can claim back the cost of parking at a hospital, taking a taxi to the hospital, or alternative transport if you couldn’t drive after your injuries.
+- Travel expenses.
+You can claim back the cost of parking at a hospital, taking a taxi to the hospital, or alternative transport if you couldn’t drive after your injuries.

 Home and car adaptations expenses: You can claim funds to adapt your home or car as needed if you have been made disabled by your accident.

-- Mobility equipment: If you have been made disabled by your accident you can claim compensation for any mobility equipment you may need.
+- Mobility equipment.
+If you have been made disabled by your accident you can claim compensation for any mobility equipment you may need.

-- Care expenses: If you are now in need of at-home care, you can claim funds to pay for this.
+- Care expenses.
+If you are now in need of at-home care, you can claim funds to pay for this.

-- Loss of income: This can include reimbursement of any salary payments or in-work benefits you missed out on, whilst you were recovering from your injuries or any future loss of earnings.
+- Loss of income.
+This can include reimbursement of any salary payments or in-work benefits you missed out on, whilst you were recovering from your injuries or any future loss of earnings.